-What is Business Visa Qualifications?
+What are Business Visa Qualifications?

 To apply for a business visa, you need to fulfill a few qualifications.
 You must prove that you are traveling to the United States for business, medical treatment, or recreational purposes and that your stay will be temporary.
-Financial records must also be provided to prove that you have the funds to cover the costs of your stay in the United States.
-Finally, you must prove that you have a residence in a foreign country.
+Financial records must also be provided to prove that you have the funds to cover the costs of your visit to the United States.
+Finally, you must prove that you have residence in a foreign country.
 This will show that you have a reason to return abroad.
 Some countries also require that you get an invitation letter for a business visa.

 Countries With Business Visa Requirements